- Net Dollar retention measures the growth of revenue within your existing customer base for a given period.

 What is a good net dollar retention?

-There is no one-size-fits-all answer to this question, but a healthy company should aim to have a net dollar retention rate above 100%.
+No one-size-fits-all answer to this question exists, but a healthy company should aim to have a net dollar retention rate above 100%.
 This means that you're growing your revenue from existing customers.

 Of course, there will always be some amount of customer churn.
 It's almost impossible to keep 100% of your customers.
-But as long as you're keeping more customers than you're losing, you're on the right track.
+But you're on the right track as long as you're keeping more customers than losing.

 What is quarterly net dollar retention?